HannaVoster/oblig1_in3230/README.md

 - With ETH_P_ALL I can at least verify that raw packets are received, and I manually filter on 0x88B5 inside handle_raw_packet.

 ## What works
-- ping_client connects to the daemon via UNIX socket and sends correctly formatted messages (dest_host + PING:<msg>).
+- ping_client connects to the daemon via UNIX socket and sends correctly formatted messages
-- mipd receives the message, enqueues it, and builds a valid MIP PDU.
+- mipd receives the message, queues it, and builds a valid MIP PDU.
 - Ethernet frames are built and dumped correctly (60 bytes, Ethertype 0x88B5).
-- sendto on the RAW socket returns OK, i.e., the frame is transmitted on the interface.
+- sendto on the RAW socket returns OK, so the frame is transmitted on the interface.
 - Debug output shows the correct ifindex and interface name (A-eth0, C-eth0, etc.).

 ## What does not work
 - handle_raw_packet never receives MIP frames.
 - Only IPv6 traffic (ethertype 0x86DD) is observed.
-- No 0x88B5 frames are delivered → ping_client always times out.
+- No 0x88B5 frames are delivered, and therefore ping_client always times out.

 ## Debugging performed
 - Verified with debug:
   - Interface name and ifindex are resolved correctly in find_iface.
   - Frames are built with the correct Ethertype and transmitted (sendto ok).
-  - TX debug confirms broadcast destination MAC (FF:FF:FF:FF:FF:FF).
+  - TX debug confirms broadcast destination MAC
 - Tested both ETH_P_MIP and ETH_P_ALL as socket protocol:
   - With ETH_P_ALL packets are received, but still never 0x88B5.

-## Hypothesis
+## Hypothesis over why no 0x88B5 frames are delivered
-- Mininet may filter out unknown Ethertypes, meaning the MIP frames are transmitted but never delivered back to the receiver’s raw socket.
+- Mininet maybe filters out unknown Ethertypes, meaning the MIP frames are transmitted but never delivered back to the receiver’s raw socket.
 - Alternatively, the exercise setup used by the instructor may rely on a different script or patch that explicitly enables delivery of MIP traffic.

 ## Further implementation